What's New in iOS 9: New Hidden Features

 New reading options in Safari

-In Safari, you now have the option to change the font size, font, and background.
+In Safari you now have the ability to change the font size, font and background.

 Attachment Editing

-You can edit attachments directly in the Mail application.
-You can use the drawing tool, draw shapes, enlarge, select, add text and even a signature.
+You can edit attachments directly in the Mail app.
+You can use the drawing tool to draw shapes, enlarge, highlight, add text and even a signature.

 Advertising